algorithmica-org/algorithmica/content/english/hpc/_index.md

 - [Creel](https://www.youtube.com/c/WhatsACreel)

 Volume: 450-600 pages
-Release date: Q2 2022
+Release date: Q3 2022

 ### Part II: Parallel Algorithms

-Concurrency, models of parallelism, green threads and concurrent runtimes, cache coherence, synchronization primitives, OpenMP, reductions, scans, list ranking and graph algorithms, lock-free data structures, heterogeneous computing, CUDA, kernels, warps, blocks, matrix multiplication and sorting.
+Concurrency, models of parallelism, green threads, concurrent runtimes, cache coherence, synchronization primitives, OpenMP, reductions, scans, list ranking, graph algorithms, lock-free data structures, heterogeneous computing, CUDA, kernels, warps, blocks, matrix multiplication, sorting.

 Volume: 150-200 pages
-Release date: 2023?
+Release date: 2023-2024?

 ### Part III: Distributed Computing

+(I might need some help from here on.)

-Communication-constrained algorithms, message passing, actor model, partitioning, MapReduce, consistency and reliability at scale, storage, compression, scheduling and cloud computing, distributed deep learning.
+Metworking, message passing, actor model, communication-constrained algorithms, distributed primitives, all-reduce, MapReduce, stream processing, query planning, storage, sharding, compression, consistency, reliability, scheduling, cloud computing.

 Release date: ??? (more likely to be completed than not)

 ### Part IV: Compilers and Domain-Specific Architectures

+(TODO: come up with a better title — one that emphasizes that this part is mainly about the software-hardware boundary and not PL/IC design.)

-LLVM IR, compiler optimizations, JIT-compilation, Cython, JAX, Numba, Julia, OpenCL, DPC++ and oneAPI, XLA,  Verilog, FPGAs, ASICs, TPUs and other AI accelerators.
+LLVM IR, compiler optimizations & back-end, interpreters, JIT-compilation, Cython, JAX, Numba, Julia, OpenCL, DPC++, oneAPI, XLA, (basic) Verilog, FPGAs, ASICs, TPUs and other AI accelerators.

 Release date: ??? (less likely to be completed than not)

 ### Disclaimer: Technology Choices

-The examples in this book use C++, GCC, x86-64, CUDA, and Spark, although the underlying principles we aim to convey are not specific to them.
+The examples in this book use C++, GCC, x86-64, CUDA, and Spark, although the underlying principles conveyed are not specific to them.

 To clear my conscience, I'm not happy with any of these choices: these technologies just happen to be the most widespread and stable at the moment and thus more helpful to the reader.
 I would have respectively picked C / Rust, LLVM, arm, OpenCL, and Dask; maybe there will be a 2nd edition in which some of the tech stack is changed.